Last Updated on

 Most people spend a few days at most in Santiago on their way north to San Pedro de Atacama or south to Patagonia, so it never feels overrun with tourists.
 Even so, two companies offer walking tours – Free Tour Santiago and Spicy Chile.
 Free Tour Santiago offers the generic 4-hour walk that covers all the main sights, but we went with Spicy Chile, who offer three different tours that get you off the main trail to explore more of the city.
 We loved our guide, a 24 year old law student, who was able to really articulate insightful cultural information.

 FotoRuta has expanded their photography scavenger hunts from Buenos Aires to Santiago now.
 You can read about our experience here.
 FotoRuta is a great afternoon experience for photography fans as well as newbies interested in slowing down an taking a closer look at the Lastarria area through a lens.
+Note: It seems like FotoRuta isn’t operating in Santiago anymore, but check out this this Santiago Instagram Tour which combines trendy photo ops with classic sights.

 La Bicicleta Verde offers several bike tours in Santiago, so you can see much more in a much shorter time.
 They offer several tours – Parks & Politics, market tours, night tours and even Wine & Bike tours!